FlavScents AInsights Entry for Beta-Ionone (CAS: 14901-07-6)

 8. Practical Insights for Formulators

-Beta-ionone is valued for its ability to impart a natural, floral character to both flavors and fragrances.
-It synergizes well with other floral and fruity notes, enhancing overall complexity.
-Common formulation pitfalls include overuse, which can lead to an overpowering or artificial aroma.
-It is frequently under-used in formulations seeking subtlety and nuance, where its low threshold can be advantageous.
+Beta-ionone is valued for its ability to impart a natural floral and fruity character to formulations.
+It synergizes well with other floral and fruity notes, enhancing the overall complexity.
+Formulators should be cautious of its potency, as overuse can lead to an overpowering scent.
+It is often under-utilized in formulations seeking a subtle yet impactful floral note.

 Citation hooks: FlavScents; industry practice